LimelightVision/LimelightDocs/docs/software_change_log.rst

 	* <gif>

 * Point-of-Interest 3D AprilTags
-	* Use tx and ty, and ta.
+	* Use tx and ty, ta, and tid networktables keys.
 The point of interest offset is all most teams will need to track targets do not directly have AprilTags attached to them.
 	* <gif>

 * Full 3D
-	* Track tags, or your camera in Full 3D
+	* Track your LL, your robot, or tags in full 3D.
+Use camtran or json to pull relevant data into your roboRio.
 	* <gif>

 * Field-Space Robot Localization
 	* Tell your Limelight how it's mounted, upload a field map, and your LL will provide the field pose of your robot for use with the WPILib Pose Estimator.
 	* Our field coordinate system places (0,0) at the center of the field instead of a corner.
+	* Use the botpose networktables key for this feature.
 	* <gif>